 A detention may be issued for violations of the Code of Conduct.
 Friday or Saturday School may be issued at the discretion of the Bishop Dwenger administration for violations of the Code of Conduct.
-Violations of the code of conduct resulting in disciplinary consequences include those written in the student handbook as well as those that are understood or unwritten.
+Violations of the code of conduct resulting in disciplinary consequences include those written in the Handbook as well as those that are understood or unwritten.
 At the discretion of administration, community service may be assigned in place of traditional disciplinary consequences, or in addition to consequences.

 Detentions will be served at the designated times in a room that has been appointed for that purpose.
 A teacher will be assigned to monitor the detention room.
 Students who are assigned a detention must bring appropriate classroom materials to work on during the detention period.
 Students must serve a detention by the designated date.
 Failure to serve a detention will result in a Friday or Saturday School.
+Failure to serve a Friday School is considered a major violation and may result in suspension and reassignment of the original Friday School.

-Multiple referrals for the same reason may result in a referral for non-cooperation, which is a major violation and may result in more serious action.
+Multiple referrals for the same reason may result in a referral for non-cooperation, which is a Major Violation and may result in more serious action.

 It is expected that students will serve disciplinary consequences as assigned.
 Such consequences take priority over extracurricular events and jobs outside of school.
+Students who fail to serve their assigned consequences may be deemed ineligible to participate in extracurricular activities until served.